coinop-logan/zap-trails/first-writeup.md

 Look at all the zaps sent by AlexJones that reference content in the last week.
 From this build:
 * C1: a list of all the pieces of content referenced by the zaps, weighted by zap size
-* A1: a list of the authors of this content, weighted by total amount zapped for this content
+* A1: a list of the authors of this content, weighted by total amount zapped for their content

 The result might look something like this: